IdeaPad Flex: IdeaPad Flex 10

+The Lenovo IdeaPad Flex 10 is a compact and affordable 2-in-1 convertible laptop designed for basic everyday use.
+It features a 10.1-inch touchscreen display and a hinge that can rotate up to about 300 degrees, allowing it to switch between laptop and stand modes.
+The device is typically powered by Intel Celeron or Pentium processors, with 2GB–4GB of RAM and 320GB–500GB of hard-drive storage.
+Lightweight and portable, it runs Windows and is best suited for simple tasks such as web browsing, streaming, and document work.

 The Lenovo IdeaPad Flex 10 is dual-mode laptop with a 10-inch screen.
 It gets its name from its lid that can fold back flat and then around 300 degrees.

 The 2014's Flex 10's has display features multitouch capability and has a resolution of 1366×768.
 Buyers can select configurations with the quad-core (Pentium N3510, or Celeron N2910), or the dual-core (Celeron N2810, or Celeron N2805) Intel CPUs.
 The Pentium configuration can hold up to 4 gigabytes of RAM and the Celeron configurations can hold 2 gigabytes.
 The Flex 10 shares the same basic ports and design as the Flex 15 and the IdeaPad A10.

 According to a review from NDTV Gadgets, "It's clear that Lenovo allocated most of this device's cost to its more visible features.
 In terms of functionality, it is best thought of as a modern-day netbook: good enough for surfing the Web, creating basic documents and watching movies now and then, but not suitable for any serious work."